 "This new contract underscores the importance of our longstanding supply partnership with Boeing.
 We are proud that our supply partnership with Boeing continues to provide us with opportunities to contribute on yet another key platform with Boeing," said Peter George, Avcorp Industries Inc. CEO.

-Avcorp designs and builds major airframe structures for some of the world's leading aircraft companies, including BAE Systems, Boeing, and Bombardier.
-With more than 50 years of experience, over 400 skilled employees and 354,000 square feet of facilities in Delta BC and Burlington ON, Avcorp offers integrated composite and metallic aircraft structures to aircraft manufacturers, a distinct advantage in the pursuit of contracts for new aircraft designs, which require lower‐cost, light weight, strong, reliable structures.
+The Avcorp Group designs and builds major airframe structures for some of the world's leading aircraft companies, including BAE Systems, Boeing and Bombardier.
+With more than 50 years of experience, over 388 skilled employees and 340,000 square feet of facilities at our Avcorp location in Delta BC which is dedicated to light weight metal manufacturing and assembly and at our Comtek location in Burlington ON which is dedicated to composites manufacturing and repair, the Avcorp Group offers integrated composite and metallic aircraft structures to aircraft manufacturers, a distinct advantage in the pursuit of contracts for new aircraft designs, which require lower-cost, light weight, strong, reliable structures.
 Our Burlington location also offers composite repairs for commercial aircraft.
-Avcorp is a Canadian public company traded on the Toronto Stock Exchange (TSX:AVP).
+Avcorp Industries Inc. is a Canadian public company traded on the Toronto Stock Exchange (TSX:AVP).

 This release should be read in conjunction with the Company's unaudited financial statements contained in the Company's Annual Report and with the quarterly financial statements and accompanying notes filed with Sedar (www.sedar.com).